Missouri Parenting Plans

 Missouri Parenting Plans: The Basics

 Developing a parenting plan is no small matter.
-You will be asked to provide detailed information about how and when each parent will spend time with the child as well as answer questions as to how you will handle any problems in the future.
-There is a detailed form and statute that describes the information that will be need, but sometimes statutes can be confusing, so we have provided a summary in "plain English" to assist you.
+You will be asked to provide detailed information about how and when each parent will spend time with the child, as well as answer questions as to how you will handle any problems in the future.
+There is a detailed form and statute that describes the information that you will need, but sometimes statutes can be confusing.
+See below for a summary in "plain English" to assist you.

 Missouri Supreme Court